Sylius/Sylius-Docs/bundles/SyliusSettingsBundle/installation.rst

 We assume you're familiar with `Composer <http://packagist.org>`_, a dependency manager for PHP.

-Use following command to add the bundle to your `composer.json` and download package.
+Use the following command to add the bundle to your `composer.json` and download the package.

 .. code-block:: bash